FlorentinTh/MyoRatio/README.md

 $ (yarn | pnpm) add -D create-dmg@6.0.0
 ```

+> [!IMPORTANT]
-> **IMPORTANT:** on windows it is required to generate an SSL certificate to sign the installer.
+> On windows it is required to generate an SSL certificate to sign the installer.
 You can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to benefit from the availability of the openssl command line tool:

 ```powershell
 # Create a new base folder to store your certificate files